 It’s not always easy to tell if your partner is abusive, especially at the start of a new relationship.
 Please look at these Warning Signs if you think your partner might be abusive.

-What help is available for victims of Intimate Partner Violence?
+What help is available for victims of Intimate Partner and Family Violence?

 If you need immediate help, please call the 911.